welcome to the mayan ruins website .

 ON-SITE MUSEUM: Yes

-ACCOMMODATIONS: None on site.
+ACCOMODATIONS: None on site.
 Orange Walk is the closest town

 MISC: Dry season (November-March) is the best time to visit